 Part 1: Introduction

-A number of legal and community resources might be helpful to you during this time.
 This handbook gives you practical legal information.
-It also tells you what to expect if you decide to leave your abusive partner or change your situation.
+It tells you what to expect if you decide to leave your abusive partner or change your situation.
+It also has information on legal and community resources that might be helpful.

 Previous page Next page